isralduke/portfolio-11ty/src/product-design/sketch-note-app.md

   - iPhone showing the screen for drawing the note.
 Controls for drawing, color, and text are presented.
-  - iPhone showing the screen for adding a photo as the background of a note. roles      : ['User Researcher','UX Designer','UI Designer'] goal : The goal was to design a note-taking app which appeals to casual note takers.
-The app would note present overly-structure note interfaces. targetAudience : The target audience for the sketch note app is someone who likes to use their finger to draw quick sketch notes.
-They don’t necessarily want to abandon the features of a digital note, but they’re not interested in a structured note. research : Research was performed by interviewing people who liked using real life sticky notes.
-We asked them why they liked sticky notes and what they would add to digital versions of sticky notes. keyChallenges : The key challenge was repeatedly resisting our own efforts at “gold plating” — adding unrequested features.
-Keeping features to bare minimum resulted in a simpler user experience and a less cluttered user interface. personas   :
+  - iPhone showing the screen for adding a photo as the background of a note. roles      : ['User Researcher','UX Designer','UI Designer'] goal : The goal was to design a note-taking app which appeals to casual note takers. targetAudience : The target audience for the sketch note app is someone who likes to use their finger to draw quick sketch notes.
+They’re not interested in a structured note. research : Research was performed by interviewing people who liked using real life sticky notes. keyChallenges : The key challenge was repeatedly resisting our own efforts at “gold plating”. personas   :
   - Persona card for Lora who represents users who want to take a few moments longer to create visual notes.
   - Persona card for Simone who represents users who don’t have much time to create visual notes. initialConcept : We started with real pencil and paper to immerse ourselves in the organic feel we wanted to preserve for the user.
-Squares are the shape of sticky notes and squares are simple, basic shapes, so we decided to stick to simple shapes for the user interface and icons as well. initialConcepts :
+We decided to stick to square notes and simple shapes for the user interface and icons. initialConcepts :
   - Hand sketch showing original thoughts for the home, note, tag, and search screens.
   - Hand sketch showing original thinking for the pen, eraser, note, and text option screens.